MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Service/Service.md

 ### Credential

 Specify the credential for an account to run the service as.
-The account must have access to the executable specified by **Path** in order to start the service.
+The account must have access to the executable specified by **Path** to start the service.
 The resource automatically grants this account the "Log on as a Service" right.

 Don't specify this property with the **BuiltInAccount** property.